Tinkerforge/generators/java/readme.txt

-This zip contains a Java library (.jar) for all Tinkerforge Bricks and Bricklets (Tinkerforge.jar), the source of the JAR (in source/) and all available Java examples (in examples/).
+This ZIP contains a Java library (.jar) for all Tinkerforge Bricks and Bricklets (Tinkerforge.jar), the source of the library (in source/) and all available Java examples (in examples/).

 The library can be used without any further extensions.
-As an example lets compile the configuration example of the Stepper Brick.
+As an example let's compile the configuration example of the Stepper Brick.

 For this we create a folder and copy the Tinkerforge.jar and the